ost-cas-fee-adv-22-23/design-system-component-library-pizza-hawaii/README.md

 - the types are located in dist/types/index.d.ts
 - type definitions can be found in `dist/types/index.d.ts`

-## Installation Guide for Developing Components
-1. Make sure you have Node v16.14 or higher installed.
-2. Clone or download the package.
-3. Run `npm install` or `npm ci` to install dependencies.
-4. Run `npm run storybook` to start a local development server on port 6006.
-5. Use `npm run format`, `npm run lint` and their `:fix` versions to maintain code quality.
-Please make sure to follow the development rules as stated in the "Developer Manifesto" section to ensure the full Hawaiian taste of the components.
-Happy coding!

-### Scripts
-- `npm run build`: Builds the package
-- `npm run build-storybook`: Builds the storybook
-- `npm run format`: Lints and runs prettier
-- `npm run format:fix`: Lints, runs prettier and fixes errors
-- `npm run lint`: Lints the code
-- `npm run lint:fix`: Lints the code and fixes errors
-- `npm run prettier`: Runs prettier
-- `npm run prettier:fix`: Runs prettier and fixes errors
-- `npm run storybook`: Runs the storybook

 ## Installation Guide for Using the Library
 Run npm install @smartive-education/pizza-hawaii to install the package from the npm registry.